Skip to main content

 Note: The experience-year thresholds defining each level are informed judgments designed to provide reasonable anchors, not empirically derived cutoffs.
 They are intended to produce a more documentable basis for percentile selection than subjective self-assessment.

-Percentile suppression:In rare cases, the BLS suppresses individual wage percentiles when the survey sample size is insufficient to produce a reliable estimate, even when data exists for the same occupation at other percentiles.
-When the percentile mapped to the owner’s proficiency level is suppressed, the median (50th percentile) wage is used as a substitute.
+Percentile suppression:In some cases the BLS does not publish a wage for an individual percentile even when other percentiles for the same occupation are available — for reasons including insufficient sample size and data-quality or confidentiality screens.
+When the percentile mapped to the owner’s proficiency level is unavailable, the median (50th percentile) wage is used as a substitute.
 This substitution is documented in the report’s Data Substitutions section for each affected task.

 Annual Hours Cap

 Annual hours are capped at 2,080 — the standard full-time equivalent of 40 hours per week for 52 weeks.
-This is consistent with how BLS wage data is structured and how the Tax Court has applied hours in reasonable compensation analyses.
+This matches how BLS wage data is structured and the standard full-time-year basis used in reasonable-compensation analyses, including by the IRS expert in McAlary (below).

 Owners who work fewer than 2,080 hours annually may enter their actual hours.
 Compensation scales proportionally: an owner working 1,040 hours (half-time) would receive approximately half the full-time compensation figure, as each task’s hours allocation is reduced accordingly.